Quotes from The Simpsons

 Barting Over

-Marge: I can't count how many time's your father has done something crazy.
+Marge: I can’t count how many time’s your father’s done something crazy like this.

 Lisa looking at ticker: It's 300, Mom!